History & Staff

 Our Valued Staff

 Connie began working at Bolton Funeral Home in 1983.
 Connie is a 1968 graduate of Shelby County High School.
-In the early years her duties were mostly clerical.
-Connie received her Funeral Directors License in 1990.
-She is married to Steve Denty, has two daughters, Cathy (Jim) Walker and Christy (Dan) Buckner; two grandsons; Cade Burke and Ryder Buckner; and three grandchildren, Taylor, Aubree, and Emilee Roberson that adopted her as their Nona.
+In the early years her duties were mostly clerical, however, Connie received her Funeral Directors License in 1990.
+She is married to Steve Denty, has two daughters: Cathy (Jim) Walker and Christy (Dan) Buckner; two grandsons: Cade Burke and Ryder Buckner; three grandchildren: Taylor, Aubree, and Emilee Roberson (that adopted her as their Nona); and one great-grandchild: Zander Roberson.

 • Mark Harrison